Akashem06/Akashem06/README.md

-## Hi there 👋
+### Hi there 👋
-### My name is Aryan
+## My name is Aryan

 🏫 Prusuing Electrical Engineering at the University of Waterloo!
+UW'28<br>
-UW'28 💻 I code mostly with JavaScript, Python, and Java
+💻 I code mostly with JavaScript, Python, and Java<br>
-😄 Pronouns: He/Him
+😄 Pronouns: He/Him<br>
-⚡ Fun fact: I love painting, realistic sketching, and sculpting
+⚡ Fun fact: I love photography painting, realistic sketching, and sculpting<br>

 <!--
 **Akashem06/Akashem06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.